VibeCipher/Premier-League-text-to-SQL-agent/README.md

 whatever gets better predictions.
 The prompt logic lives in `app.py` (`generate_sql`, `explain_result`) if you want to tweak how it reasons.

+## Development notebook

+See notebooks/ for the Colab notebook walking through how the agent was built and tested, step by step.

 ## Run locally

 ```bash